testfiesta/tacotruck/README.md

 #### Configuring
 JIRA uses HTTP basic authentication with either a password or an [API token](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/#Create-an-API-token).

-To configure with `yatt-pipe`, you must base64 encode your username followed by a colon (":") followed by your password or API key.
+To configure with `tacotruck`, you must base64 encode your username followed by a colon (":") followed by your password or API key.
 In the terminal, you could run the following:
 ```
 $ echo -n "username:password" | base64 -w0
 dXNlcm5hbWU6cGFzc3dvcmQ=